syncfusion-content/xamarin-docs/Xamarin/SfChart/tooltip.md

 the ChartBehaviors collection property of SfChart.
 Following properties are used to customize the tooltip label which are available in ChartTooltipBehavior.

-•	BorderColor     – used to change the label border color.
+* `BorderColor` – used to change the label border color
-•	BorderWidth     – used to change the label border width.
+* `BorderWidth` – used to change the label border width
-•	BackgroundColor – used to change the label background color.
+* `BackgroundColor` – used to change the label background color
-•	Margin          – used to change label border thickness.
+* `Margin` – used to change label border thickness
-•	TextColor       – used to change the text color.
+* `TextColor` – used to change the text color
-•	Font            – used to change label font size, family and weight.
+* `Font` – used to change label font size, family and weight
-•	LabelFormat     – used to format the label.
+* `LabelFormat` – used to format the label
-•	Duration        – used to set the visible duration of label.
+* `Duration` – used to set the visible duration of label
-•	OffsetX         - used to move the label horizontally.
+* `OffsetX` – used to move the label horizontally
-•	OffsetY         - used to move the label vertically.
+* `OffsetY` – used to move the label vertically

 {% highlight xaml %}